Lavender Jack’s Coffee & Gifts – Opening limited hours this summer!

-Lavender Jack’s retail Lavender shop is open by appointment only!
-The shop is not located on the farm but it is where you can purchase fresh, dried, and live plants available for sale.
+The shop is not located on the farm but it is where you can purchase our lavender products available for sale.
 We’ll see you soon – across from the Kelowna Airport, next to the Bear & Quail Golf Course.

 ***REMINDER*** The farm is not open to the public for photography or tours.